-Guard.me is a private insurance plan contracted by SFU that can provide coverage before international students are eligible for BC MSP.
-However, all incoming international students are automatically enrolled in this expensive plan and must manually opt-out to prevent being automatically re-enrolled in subsequent semesters.
-Below is an outline of the coverage you will receive while at SFU.
+Guard.me is a private insurance plan contracted by SFU that provides coverage before international students are eligible for BC MSP.
+However, all incoming international students are automatically enrolled in this expensive plan for their first semester, even if they don't need it.

 GSS Plan: (ihaveaplan) A private plan run by the GSS that is charged to your student fees.
 This covers extended health, dental, and vision care.
 You may elect to opt-out if you have an alternative extended health care provider.
 For coverage info see the GSS page.